oh-lang/oh/wishlist.md

 unnest_[~nested_?]: nested_
 ```

-Note that if we have a function that returns a type, we must use brackets, e.g.,
+Note that if we have a function that returns a type, we must use braces, e.g.,
 `the_function_[...]: the_return_type_`, but we can use instances like booleans
-or numbers inside of the brackets (e.g., `array_[3, int_]` for a fixed size array type).
+or numbers inside of the braces (e.g., `array_[3, int_]` for a fixed size array type).
 Conversely, if we have a function that returns an instance, we must use parentheses,
 e.g., `the_function_(...): instance_type_`.
 In either case, we can use a type as
 an argument, e.g., `nullable_(of_): bool_` or `array3_[of_]: array_[3, of_]`.